 - quality-first teaching, that is responsive to the needs of individual students, as this is shown to be the most effective lever with which any school can improve outcomes for disadvantaged students.

 This strategy links to our wider approach in addressing the educational recovery, necessary in the context of the pandemic.
-In addition to the activities detailed in our Pupil Premium strategy, many of our disadvantaged students will benefit from school-led tuition, which will be targeted at those students whose education has been most affected by lockdowns and school closure.
+In addition to the activities detailed in this strategy, many of our disadvantaged students will benefit from school-led tuition, which will be targeted at those students whose education has been most affected by lockdowns and school closure.